ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/visualizations/telco_brush.md

 <!-- {{< vspace 20 >}} -->

 When a person is active on their telecommunications device (like a smartphone) the cell tower is logged.
 Cell towers have known position, and as such the movements of telecommunication users can be recorded at large scale.
-The visualization below plots the aggregated movements of ~97%* of the Danish population, through a span of time that covers the 2020 coronavirus lockdown period and more.
+The visualization below plots the aggregated movements of ~5.600.000* telecommunications users, through a span of time that covers the 2020 coronavirus lockdown period and more.

 {{< figures/movements_between_admin_regions_telco_brush >}}